pallpointben/miis-capstone/weekly_log/Weekly_Log.md

 1. Download and preprocess WikiMovies dataset and OMdB KB
 2. Incorporate simulator in the dialogue system

-**All**
-1. Continued literature review, discovering even more relevant papers for our topic.
-2. Laid out discrete submodules of our project for each team member to work on.
-3. Conducted review of several in-domain knowledge bases to use in our project and selected the best one (oMDB).

 ## Tasks for 9/12-9/19